Zenika/trainingclazz-k8s/tp/tp3-service-and-gateway-en.md

 The Endpoints list is updated dynamically and transparently by Kubernetes.

 In this exercise we have seen the Kubernetes default type of services which is called ClusterIP.
-There are othe types of services in Kubernetes: [NodePort, LoadBalancer...] (https://kubernetes.io/fr/docs/concepts/services-networking/service/).
+There are other types of services in Kubernetes: [NodePort, LoadBalancer...] (https://kubernetes.io/fr/docs/concepts/services-networking/service/).
 Apart from some subtleties, regarding external exposition for example, all the services share the same concepts as seen here.

 ## Bonus